 The Yogyakarta Principles are a set of principles on the application of international human rights law in relation to sexual orientation and gender identity.
 They promise a different future where all people born free and equal in dignity and rights can fulfil that precious birthright.

-The Yogyakarta Principles were developed and unanimously adopted by a distinguished group of human rights experts, from diverse regions and backgrounds, including judges, academics, a former UN High Commissioner for Human Rights, UN Special Procedures, members of treaty bodies, NGOs and others.
+The Yogyakarta Principles were developed and unanimously adopted in 2006 by a distinguished group of human rights experts, from diverse regions and backgrounds, including judges, academics, a former UN High Commissioner for Human Rights, UN Special Procedures, members of treaty bodies, NGOs and others.

 These Principles are an invaluable tool for activists working on sexual orientation and gender identity issues, and affirm binding international legal standards with which all States must comply.